eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 Node.js 8 reached EOL in December 2019, and we are officially dropping support for it in this release.
 ESLint now supports the following versions of Node.js:

 - Node.js 10 (`10.12.0` and above)
-- Anything above Node.js 12
+- Node.js 12 and above

 **To address:** Make sure you upgrade to at least Node.js `10.12.0` when using ESLint 7.
 Mind the Node.js version of your editor when you use ESLint 7 via editor integrations.
 If you are unable to upgrade, we recommend continuing to use ESLint 6 until you are able to upgrade Node.js.